Should Cancer Survivors Drink Alcohol?

 • Type 2 diabetes

-Additionally, the National Cancer Institute notes that multiple studies have concluded that alcohol consumption is associated with a decreased risk of renal cell (kidney) cancer and non-Hodgkin lymphoma.
+Additionally, the National Cancer Institute has noted that several studies have demonstrated a connection between alcohol consumption and a decreased risk of renal cell (kidney) cancer and non-Hodgkin lymphoma.

-If You Choose to Drink Alcohol After Cancer Treatment, What Should You Know?
+What to Know If You Choose to Drink Alcohol After Undergoing Cancer Treatment

 How much is safe?